locustio/locust/docs/writing-a-locustfile.rst

   * ``locustfile.py``
   * ``requirements.txt`` (External Python dependencies is often kept in a requirements.txt)

-A project with multiple different locustfiles could also keep them in a separate subdirectory:
+A project with multiple locustfiles could also keep them in a separate subdirectory:

 * Project root